Juan-Nathan/oat-crop-classification/README.md

 ## Project Workflow

-1. **Exploratory Data Analysis**
+### 1. Exploratory Data Analysis
 - Summary statistics, standard deviations, and correlation analysis
 - Identification of outliers and multicollinearity (e.g., `A16`, `A19`, and `A20`)
-2. **Preprocessing**
+### 2. Preprocessing
 - Log transformation of skewed features (`A26`)
 - Removal of highly correlated variables (`A16` and `A19`)
 - Synthetic Minority Oversampling Technique (SMOTE) for class balance
 - Feature scaling for neural network models
-3. **Model Training**
+### 3. Model Training
-   - Trained and evaluated:
+- Trained the following models:
   - Decision Tree
   - Naive Bayes
   - Bagged Trees
   - AdaBoost
   - Random Forest (RF)
   - Hyperparameter-tuned RF on SMOTE-balanced data
   - Artificial Neural Network (ANN) on SMOTE-balanced data
   - XGBoost
-4. **Evaluation Metrics**
+### 4. Evaluation
+- Metrics:
   - Accuracy, Precision, Recall, F1-Score
   - ROC Curve and AUC

 ## Model Performance Summary